Pretty Whittle Liar

-"Pretty Whittle Liar" is the 16th episode of the 33rd season of the American animated television series The Simpsons, and the 722nd episode overall.
+"Pretty Whittle Liar" is the sixteenth episode of the thirty-third season of the American animated television series The Simpsons, and the 722nd episode overall.
 It aired in the United States on Fox on March 27, 2022.
 The episode was directed by Mike Frank Polcino and written by Joel H. Cohen.
+The episode title is a reference to the American teen drama TV series Pretty Little Liars.

+In this episode, Cletus and Brandine's marriage is strained when he learns that Brandine likes reading while Lisa tries to hide her intelligence to avoid being bullied.
+The episode received positive reviews.

 Plot

 At a meeting of Marge's book club, Brandine shares an in-depth analysis on the book.
 Word that Brandine is secretly smart spreads in town, and Cletus finds out himself.
 He confronts Brandine, who reveals that she has been going to cultural events and reading books in her free time.
 Cletus feels that he does not know who Brandine is anymore, and kicks her out of the house.
 She moves in with the Simpson family, but begins to miss Cletus and their children.
 Meanwhile, Marge feels insecure after learning that Brandine, and other townsfolk, think she could have married a better man than Homer.
 She has Homer talk to Cletus, and he says that he still loves Brandine, but is still conflicted that she was hiding her true personality from him.

 At school, Lisa is inducted into a group of smart students who hide their intelligence to avoid being bullied.
 Later, Brandine decides to move back in with Cletus, and advises Lisa to be proud of who she is.
 The day after, Lisa and her group stand up against Principal Skinner, resulting in him canceling school for the day.
 When Brandine returns home, Cletus has gotten a library card and checked out Green Eggs and Ham, so he can learn to have something in common with her.
 Homer apologizes to Marge by completing various household chores he had been putting off.